th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 ## Scenarios

-All the infra components are created to work together to transform the data representations provided by th2-infra-schema into the actual implementation of the th2 environment
+All the infra components are created to work together to transform the data representations provided by **th2-infra-schema** into the actual implementation of the th2 environment.

 There are several scenarios for the infra components.